 - A viable bid protest focuses on whether the agency’s concern actually goes to your ability to perform the contract.

-Congress has delegated sole discretion to the SBA to decide Certificate of Competency issues.
+Congress has delegated sole discretion to the SBA to decide Government Certificate of Competency issues for small businesses.
 Once the SBA issues, or declines to issue, a COC, the agency will comply with the decision.

-However, you can protest the SBA’s Certificate of Competency decision, if you found that the SBA failed to follow its own regulations, abused its discretion or somehow overreached its authority.
+However, you can protest the SBA’s COC decision, if you found that the SBA failed to follow its own regulations, abused its discretion or somehow overreached its authority.

-For help litigating SBA Certificate of Competency Program disputes call Watson’s bid protest lawyers at 1-866-601-5518.
+For help litigating SBA and Government Certificate of Competency Program disputes, call Watson’s bid protest lawyers at 1-866-601-5518.